prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/2_functions/lessonplan.md

 ```

 And now notice that the format string of the program (that was moved into the `edi`
-register) is `%d%`.
+register) is `%d`.
 This tells me the computer expects an integer as the password.
 This password would then be stored at the house `[rbp+var_FB4]` in the stack.

 ```